 The only way to know if your new home has a radon problem is to test.
 The EPA recommends that average annual indoor radon levels do not exceed 4.0 pCi/L. If your home is built with a passive radon system, you should test it immediately after moving in to make sure that radon levels are below the EPA guideline.
 Remember: If your radon level is 4.0 pCi/L or above, a fan can be installed easily to lower radon levels well below this guideline.

-For Architectural Drawings and Technical Information
+Architectural Drawings and Technical Information

-A growing number of municipalities located in areas known to have high radon potential now require or recommend that passive radon systems be installed in all new houses.
+A growing number of jurisdictions located in areas known to have high radon potential now require or recommend that passive radon systems be installed in all new houses.
 Contact your State Radon Office to determine if you are building your new home in such an area.

-To gain more information about building a radon-resistant house or testing an existing home, please contact the Radon Office in your State.
+To gain more information about building a radon-resistant house or testing an existing home, please contact the Radon Office in your state.